Southern Cumberland Land Protection Fund

 Capitalized with grants from the Lyndhurst and Benwood Foundations and Merck Family Fund, OSI’s Southern Cumberland Land Protection Fund (Fund) protects wildlife habitat and biodiversity in landscapes that are critical to facilitating adaptation to climate change.
 The Fund is focused on protecting ecologically critical lands in Alabama, Tennessee and Georgia that have been identified as high priority in OSI’s research project, Protecting Southern Appalachian Wildlife in an Era of Climate Change, as well as other wildlife habitat and landscape conservation plans such as State Wildlife Action Plans and Cumberland Voices.

-The Southern Cumberland Plateau contains globally significant
+Southern Cumberland Plateau contains globally significant biological diversity

 Map of focus area (pdf)